 Thank you for writing raw, honest and authentic lyrics and music that really, truly speaks to teenagers: lyrics that let them know its ok to be different, to be curious, to wonder what if, to question the status quo, to ask how it might be changed for the better.

-Teenagedom is the beginning of all things self: an egocentric rollercoaster of self-awareness, independence and pushing the boundaries.
-And being a teenager means inspecting yourself far too often when the self-awareness monster rears his ugly head, feeling alone under the microscope of peers inside the institution we call school.
+Teenagedom is the beginning of all things self: an egocentric rollercoaster of self-awareness, independence and boundary pushing.
+Being a teenager means inspecting yourself far too often when the self-awareness monster rears his ugly head, feeling alone under the microscope of peers inside the institution we call school.

 And so they pull down a mask and become a façade to fit in – something you, Tyler and Josh, obviously understand and are not afraid to admit.

 I cannot thank you enough for being authentic, honest and real.
 You, Tyler, are a poet.
-I have since that gig likened you to Leonard Cohen and BrightEyes.
-I take my hat off to you for your intelligent metaphorical rhymes that speak volumes to my daughter and other teenagers just like her.
+I hear haunting spectres of Sylvia Plath and Stevie Smith in your words.
+When I was a teen their words were my saviours: they showed me I wasn’t alone, I wasn’t weird and that to question death and love in the same sentence was absolutely normal.
+I take my hat off to you for your intelligent metaphorical rhymes that speak volumes to my daughter and other teenagers.

 Over my many years loving music there have been only a few musicians with whom I have become obsessed, even fewer who have touched me and spoken directly to me.
 In that short list you’ll find Janis Joplin, The Doors, Leonard Cohen, Bob Dylan and BrightEyes.
 And now, Twenty One Pilots have joined that list because I am already quite obsessed with your rhythms and your rhymes.